Project BM! - Kaneda's Bike

 Kanada on his motorcycle is probably the most iconic anime image in both the Western or Eastern hemispheres, so when I started seeing pictures of Project BM!
-1/6 Kaneda and his bike, of course I was way interested, but who the hell is Project BM!?
+1/6 Kaneda and his bike, of course, I was way interested, but who the hell is Project BM!?

-"Project BM!" come from ‘B’ for Bandai and ‘M’ for Medicom Toys, with the 2 companies producing Projects together.
+"Project BM!" comes from ‘B’ for Bandai and ‘M’ for Medicom Toys, with the 2 companies producing Projects together.
 Medicom Toys was responsible for the design and manufacturing of the Shotaro Kaneda figure (you can read that review here.)
 Bandai, under the supervision of Katsuhiro Otomo, produced the bike.

 Kaneda's bike ships in a big box.
 Images of the bike with Kaneda riding it decorate the box, and are printed in a high gloss against a black satin finish, just like the Medicom Toys released Kaneda figure.